 The Internal Revenue Code section 501(c)(3) is a provision that allows nonprofit organizations(charities, educational institutions etc.) to be exempted from paying certain taxes.
 However, according to the Nonprofit Risk Management Center, more than a hundred 501(c)(3) organizations lose the exempt status every year due to non-compliance of the guidelines.
 Every non-profit organization should open a bank account for better transparency.

-Below are requirements of the IRS which are regularly reviewed by them.
-This is to ensure that the organization continues to do their job that led them to be exempted from certain taxes.
+Below are the requirements of the IRS which are regularly reviewed by them.
+This is to ensure that the organization continues to do the job that led them to be exempted from certain taxes.

 Non-Profit Tax Return: What is required for 501c3 Tax Return?

 Check out the list of things that are required for 501c3 Tax Return.

 All the activities and income of the organization must be solely focused only on the purpose that they reported to the IRS.
 For example, if your organization is a high school institution then you used your funds to give college scholarships, your exempt status might be questioned by the IRS.
 It is important to notify the IRS first before changing the purpose of your organization.

 It is strictly prohibited for a shareholder or an insider to receive personal benefits from the organization.
 For the case of the employees and directors, they can receive only reasonable salary or compensation for the job completed.
 Extravagant salaries are not allowed- it violates the rule of IRS and may remove your organization from its exempt status.